 How to submit

-Once an article has been submitted, the editorial process comprises three stages:
+Once an article has been submitted, the editorial process comprises four stages:

 Editorial staff will review the article, either accepting or rejecting the article depending on its perceived importance, originality, clarity and relevance to SMGJ.